cmtchssn/Intro-to-Comp-Music/Presentation/Guided-Listening-Presentation.md

 They should be between 10 - 15 minutes long.
 Part of this time is dedicated to listening to the full piece.
 There are two components to this assignment, each with different different due dates (noted below).

-## Song Selection – DUE MONDAY OCTOBER 09 (see separate poll on Moodle)
+## Song Selection – DUE WEDNESDAY OCTOBER 09 (see separate poll on Moodle)
 Choose a song from the shared class Spotify Presentation Selections playlist.
 Enter your selection in the poll posted to Moodle.
 These songs are available on a first-come-first-served basis.
 **10 points**